This site is dedicated to the genera Ginkgo; species biloba; recognised cultivars and the many new introductions.

 and went on to be the Learning Manager in charge of Horticulture.

-He is the former Head of Horticulture at Warwickshire College (Pershore College).
+Head of Horticulture at Warwickshire College (For both Pershore

-A professional horticulturist for many years, he has run a number of commercial
+A professional horticulturist for many years, he has successfully run a number of

-enterprises, specialising in ornamental nursery stock production and horticultural retail.
+commercial enterprises, specialising in ornamental nursery stock production and

 Tony is a career horticulturist.
-He is passionate about horticultural education and training, and is keen to share his expertise, knowledge and enthusiasm with anyone who wants to learn about the diverse world of horticulture.
+He is passionate about horticultural education and training, and is keen to share his expertise, knowledge and enthusiasm with anyone who wants to learn about the diverse world of horticulture (but has now sadly been forced to actively retire from teaching because of ill health).